 Evening Writing – The Main Event

 So during the day, you’ve been pumping your brain.
 You started in the morning, during your commute, and, if possible, during your free time at work.
 Now you are home, and you can dedicate some time to your larger project.
-A larger project is a novel, a series of short stories, anything that you want to finish and aim to publish one day.
+A larger project is a novel, a series of short stories, anything you want to finish and aim to publish one day.

 Ideally, you should allocate one hour or as much as you need to write 2000 words.
 If your life situation doesn’t allow it, try to shoot for at least 30 minutes and 1000 words.
 If possible, do it when you feel the most comfortable and less pressured.
 If you need to put your kids to sleep in one hour, maybe you should do your writing right after.
 If you have a dinner tradition in the family, don’t break it; work around it.
-The goal here is for you to find the best time to allocate to your writing.
+The goal here is to find the best time to allocate to your writing.

 Writer’s Weekends and Holidays

 You may think that you have a lot of free time during the weekend, but as we all know, that’s not true.
 You try to cram one million things into your weekend, and you wake up Saturday morning, you blink, and it’s Sunday night.
 So you need to divide and conquer the weekends as well.

-I think that a reasonable time to allocate during a weekend day would be 3 hours.
+A reasonable time to allocate during a weekend day would be 3 hours.
 I guess that you can do an hour early morning, one in the afternoon, and one at night.
 You can also do them all three in one shot.
-I actually prefer it that way.
-Whatever works for you, make sure you allocate those hours, and you stick to that plan.
+I prefer it that way.
+Whatever works for you, make sure you allocate those hours and stick to that plan.

 Putting it all together